LearnersGuild/phase-interviews/foundations-to-practice/version-1/README.md

-# Foundations -> Practice practice challenge
+# Foundations -> Practice Version 1 challenge

 __Note__: Be sure to __read and follow the installation instructions__ in the `README.md` for the each *part-x* folder before completing that part.